More about: 24 Best Things To Do in Rome

 16. Visit the Catacombs

 Speaking of a different kind of Rome, so is the one you can find underground away from tourists and monuments.
-Beneath the beauty of Rome lies a labyrinth of Roman Catacombs that you can visit if you book a tour and that will certainly give you a different feeling.
+Beneath the beauty of Rome lies a labyrinth of Roman Catacombs that you can visit if you book a tour and that, without a doubt, will give you a different feeling.

 Be careful not to confuse the Roman Catacombs with a visit to the Vatican Catacombs.
 They are two different things.
 If either of these two visits leave you wanting more, I invite you to consult this article about the Catacombs of St. Callixtus and the Catacombs of the Capuchins.